-Despite the events surrounding Jesus' birth, Mary and Joseph were astounded by the appearance of this old man and what he had to say.
-But Simeon went on.
-The baby would create turmoil not peace.
-Many would speak against him.
-Jesus would reveal what is really in people's hearts which is, of course, often not very pretty.
+in people's hearts, which is, of course, often not very pretty.
 And, in a statement that surely cut to Mary's heart, Simeon saw suffering ahead, saying to the new mother, "A sword will pierce your own soul as well."
-It might be all angels and adoration now, but the coming of God's kingdom would exact a high price, not only from Jesus, but also his mother.
+It might be all angels and adoration now, but the coming of God's kingdom would exact a high price, not only from Jesus, but from his mother also.